 - Create a special email account to receive copywriting materials from competitors.
 This email address will have one purpose: To review your competition and learn from them.

 - In your own handwriting, write out proven pieces of copy, word-for-word.
 Put pen to paper and write famous advertisements out by hand, multiple times.
 The exercise of writing by hand helps you learn the style of master copywriters.

 - Talk to customers to understand what persuades them.
 See if your new client will give you permission to contact some of their existing customers.
 Talk to their customers and ask them questions.
 Impress your client by bringing them this information.

 - Use the wealth of knowledge on Swipe.co and get inspired.
 Almost every copywriter or marketing professional has some type of swipe file where they store inspiration, ideas and old copy that worked in the past.
 Swiped.co is a popular place to share that valuable information with others.

 - Get people to read your copy before sending it out.
 See what people think of your copy.
 This is a good exercise, since some people might give you feedback that you would not have otherwise been aware of.

 - Read your copy out loud to yourself.
 When you perform the copywriting exercise of reading your work out loud, you’ll notice which parts don’t flow.
 If it doesn’t flow when you read it out loud to yourself, then it won’t flow for your reader either.

 - Devote time to write each day.
 You won’t be a very good copywriter if you don’t write every day.
 Not only will you be a better copywriter if you practice everyday, but you’ll also be faster.

 Copywriting is a skill that is just as learnable as it is valuable.
 It is a learnable skill.
-If you want to learn it, you can register for my 7 week High-Income Copywriter Certification Program, which launches in September of this year.
+If you want to learn it, you can register for my 7 week High-Income Copywriter Certification Program.